A Unified Graphical Criterion for Characterizing the Causal Interpretation of Partial Regression Coefficients in Linear Structural Equation Models: Causation and Regression

 \subsection{Necessity for Almost All Parameter Points}

-Here, we discuss the precise scope of applicability of the selective-door criterion.
-For the coefficient matrix $\bm{A}$ and covariance matrix $\bm{\Sigma}$, let $(\bm{A},\bm{\Sigma})$ denote a parameter of the model \eqref{eq: SEM}.
+Here, we discuss the precise scope of identifiability of the selective-door criterion.
+For the coefficient matrix $\bm{A}$ and covariance matrix $\bm{\Sigma}$, let $(\bm{A},\bm{\Sigma})$ denote a parameter of the model~\eqref{eq:SEM}.
 Since covariance information is sufficient to characterize the partial regression coefficients of interest, we omit the intercept term $\bm{c}$ from the model parameter.
 We consider the following parameter space:

-Almost everywhere in this parameter space, satisfying the selective-door criterion is also necessary for partial regression coefficients to admit a linear causal interpretation. \begin{thm} Let $\bm{G}=(\bm{V},\bm{E},\bm{B})$ be the causal path diagram associated with equation \eqref{eq: SEM}.
-Fix a set $\bm{Z} \subset \bm{V}$ and consider the coefficient $\beta_{ij \mid \bm{Z}}$ in equation \eqref{eq: PLRE}.
+Almost everywhere in this parameter space, satisfying the selective-door criterion is not only sufficient but also necessary for partial regression coefficients to admit a linear causal interpretation. \begin{thm} Let $G=(\bm{V},\bm{E},\bm{B})$ be the causal path diagram associated with model~\eqref{eq:SEM}.
+Fix a set $\bm{Z} \subset \bm{V} \setminus \{X_i, X_j\} $ and consider the coefficient $\beta_{ij \mid \bm{Z}}$ in \eqref{eq:PLRE}.
 Then, except on a set of Lebesgue measure zero in the parameter space $\bm{\Theta}$, the following statements are equivalent: \begin{enumerate} \item[(i)] The set $\bm{Z}$ satisfies the selective-door criterion relative to $(X_j, X_i)$. \item[(ii)] The coefficient $\beta_{ij \mid \bm{Z}}$ coincides with the $\bm{Z}$-controlled total effect $\tau_{ij \mid do(\bm{Z})}$. \end{enumerate} \end{thm}